GaviriaAmaya/holberton-system_engineering-devops/0x0B-ssh/README.md

 ## Work log.

-##### - Puppet
+##### - UNPROTECTED KEY!
-> Puppet is an automation tool that allows you to do some repetitive commands and other boring stuff.
-This is useful from starting configuration of your terminal (If you use a new device) to monitorize and maintain servers and bigger works
+> One general advice is something like \"WARNING: UNPROTECTED PRIVATE KEY FILE!\".
+So, the key is change the permissions at 600 of the Private Key file.
+It's on the ~/.ssh/ directory

 ##### - Puppet lint
 > Styling for puppet.
 But, more than that, Puppet lint also fix automatically the indentation and other styles, to be readable and easier to manage.
 A great example of how Puppet works.
 (Maybe it can do something with my Python style...
 Or, even Betty!)